United Kingdom in the Eurovision Song Contest 1981 explained

 A Song for Europe 1981

-The BBC reduced the number of finalists from twelve to eight in 1981.
-Terry Wogan hosted the contest on 11 March.
-It was held at the Television Theatre.
+The British Broadcasting Corporation (BBC) reduced the number of finalists from twelve to eight in 1981.
+Terry Wogan hosted the national final on 11 March at the BBC Television Theatre in London.
 581 songs were submitted to the Music Publisher's Association to pick eight songs.
 The BBC Concert Orchestra under the direction of John Coleman as conductor accompanied all the songs, but all the music was pre-recorded.
 The show was the 16th most watched programme of the week with a rating of 12.4 million viewers, the highest for three years.[1]
 Johnny Logan was scheduled to appear as a guest on the programme, but had to cancel shortly before the air date.

 Seven regional juries voted on the songs.
 The regional juries voted internally and awarded 15 points to their favourite song, 12 points to the second, 10 points to the third and then 9, 8, 7, 6 and 5 points in order of preference for the songs from 4th to 8th.
 Before the reprise, Terry Wogan incorrectly read the title of the winning song as "Where Are You Now."
 The prizes were presented by Wogan to John Danter, one of the songwriters, and to Mike Nolan, one of the performers.